DivyanshiRaghuwanshi/TalentScout-AI-Recruitment-Assistant/README.md

 - **Environment Management:** `python-dotenv` for secrets management.

 #### Architectural Decisions
-- **LangGraph State Machine:** The core of the application is a robust conversational agent built with LangGraph.
-The entire interview flow—from generating questions to analyzing answers, handling follow-ups, and summarizing—is managed as a state machine graph.
-This makes the logic modular, maintainable, and easy to extend.
-- **Separation of Concerns:** The LangGraph logic is encapsulated in `interview_graph.py`, while the Streamlit UI code in `1_Candidate_Screener.py` is responsible only for presentation and user interaction.
-This creates a clean separation between the agent's "brain" and the application's "face."
-- **Multi-Page App:** The application uses Streamlit's multi-page functionality to enforce a clear separation between the candidate-facing and recruiter-facing interfaces.
+- **Multi-Agent System:** The application is architected as a multi-agent system.
+    - The **Screening Agent**, built with a LangGraph state machine, manages the complex, real-time conversational flow of the interview.
+    - The **Shortlisting Agent** acts as an autonomous "AI Hiring Manager," processing batch data to perform comparative analysis and decision-making.
+- **Separation of Concerns:** Each agent (`interview_graph.py`, `shortlisting_agent.py`) has a distinct responsibility, creating a modular and scalable architecture.
+The Streamlit UI remains a clean presentation layer.
 - **Security:** The recruiter dashboard is protected by a password system using `bcrypt` to store a secure hash of the password, ensuring credentials are not exposed.

 ## 5. Prompt Design